LipSurf/plugins/chrome-extension/README.md

 marketing/profit
 ===
+Make a game where you use your voice to play.
+Eg. make a funny noise to move a pong paddle left -- another funny noise to move it right.

 The browser extensions for Dragon are apparently atrocious.
 Make a better chrome extension and take a piece of that market.
 Stats: 231k users
 ![chrome extension reviews](./res/dragon-chrome-ext-reviews.png)